$\tau$-invariants for knots in rational homology spheres: Examples

 is reduction modulo two.
-Thus, any knot of order two in $H_1(L(4,1))$ will be null-homologous in $W$ and applying Corollary \ref{corollary} to any such knot should give us a bound on the genus of a surface bounded by the knot.
+Thus, any knot of order two in $H_1(L(4,1))$ will be null-homologous in $W$ and applying Corollary \ref{corollary} to any such knot gives us a bound on the genus of a surface bounded by the knot.

+Let $K$ be the knot of order two in $L(4,1)$ shown in Figure \ref{QH4ball}.
+This knot clearly bounds a disk in $W$.
+Therefore, if we calculate the $\tau$-invariants associated to $K$, there must be at least two that vanish corresponding to the $\s$-structures that extend over $W$.

-Let $K$ be the knot of order two in $L(4,1)$ shown on the left in Figure \ref{knots}.
-We can construct a genus one Heegaard diagram for $K$ as shown on the left in Figure \ref{HD} and compute the Alexander grading of each element by finding a periodic domain for a rational Seifert surface $F$ and using the $c_1$-evaluation formula from Proposition \ref{Hedden-Levine}.
+A genus one Heegaard diagram for $K$ is shown on the left in Figure \ref{HD}.
+From this Heegaard diagram we can calculate the Alexander grading of each element by finding a periodic domain for a rational Seifert surface $F$ and using the $c_1$-evaluation formula from Proposition \ref{Hedden-Levine}.
 The Alexander gradings are listed in the table in Figure \ref{AlexandergradingsK}.